andyatkinson/andyatkinson.github.io/_posts/2025-04-24-source-code-line-numbers-ruby-on-rails-marginalia-query-logs.md

 If your team uses Query Logs `:source_location` in development or production, I'd love to know!

 ## Wrap Up
-Having source code line-level logging for query statistics is critical information that allows backend engineers to quickly zero in on where to fix database performance issues.
+Source code line-level logging for queries is critical information that allows backend engineers to quickly zero in on where to fix database performance issues.

+Marginalia and Query Logs are roughly similar in features, but Marginalia likely has more features and is more mature including support, consider that when choosing.

-With this combo of information, engineers can identify the most heavy queries, then go backwards into the source code to know where to redesign, refactor, or restructure, or even remove costly queries.
+Regardless of which tool you choose, with query annotations engineers can identify problematic query execution, then navigate from queries to source code to know where to redesign, refactor, or restructure.

 ## What's next?
 The `pg_stat_statements` extension is critical for this workflow, but it's not without opportunities for improvement.